Daniel J. Liebl, Ph.D.

 Molecular Mechanisms that Regulate Cellular Dysfunction and Regeneration Following CNS Injury

-Our overall goal is to achieve a better understanding of how the injured CNS response to traumatic injury, including brain and spinal cord injury.
-Protecting the brain and spinal cord from progressive damage and promoting restoration are both important for improving patient recovery.
-My laboratory has focused on four specific areas of interest: (1) identifying a novel mechanism of cell death; (2) stabilizing synaptic connections and re-establishing new synapses; (3) promoting angiogenesis; and (4) enhancement of adult neurogenesis.
-To examine these functions, we take advantage of genetic mouse models of traumatic brain injury (TBI) and spinal cord injury (SCI), where we can examine the mechanisms of action within a complex and evolving injury environment using loss-of-function, gain-of-function, and return-of-function approaches.
-In fact, we take great value in employing a comprehensive set of tools for each of our experimental goals, including molecular, biochemical, genetic, cellular, behavioral, and physiological analyzes as well as high-throughput approaches to identify novel regulators of CNS recovery.
+Our overall goal is to gain a better understanding of how the injured central nervous system responds to traumatic injury, such as brain and spinal cord injury, and neurodegenerative diseases, such as Alzheimer’s disease and multiple sclerosis.
+Protecting the brain and spinal cord from progressive damage and promoting restoration are important for improving patient recovery.
+My laboratory has focused on three specific areas of interest: (1) identifying a novel mechanism of synaptic damage, plasticity, and regeneration; (2) examining the role of cholesterol and other lipids in CNS damage and repair; and (3) evaluating the role of circadian rhythms in CNS injury.
+To examine these functions, we take advantage of genetic mouse models, where we can examine the mechanisms of action within a complex and evolving injury environment using loss-of-function, gain-of-function, and return-of-function approaches.
+In addition, we are very interested in translating our findings to patients and thus exploring drug development and examining human patient samples.
+To accomplish our goals, we employ a variety of approaches, including molecular, biochemical, genetic, cellular, behavioral, and physiological analyses, as well as computational, high-throughput, and multiomic approaches to identify novel regulators of CNS recovery.

-3. Intracellular membrane homeostasis: There has been a great deal of research in understanding the overall pathophysiology of CNS trauma, but little understanding of the mechanism that regulate membrane integrity and functions.
-Cholesterol makes up 70% of a cells membrane and play vital roles in survival, signaling, migration and growth.
-Much of our current knowledge of cholesterol homeostasis comes the developing nervous system; however, very little is known of how alterations in cholesterol homeostasis affects cellular functions.
-We employ cutting edge approaches to examine the mechanisms of cholesterol and overall sterol regulation in 2 models; controlled cortical impact (CCI) injury that models traumatic brain injury and experimental autoimmune encephalomyelitis (EAE) is an animal model of multiple sclerosis.
+2. Intracellular membrane homeostasis: There has been a great deal of research in understanding the overall pathophysiology of CNS trauma, but little understanding of the mechanism that regulate membrane integrity and functions.
+Cholesterol comprises 70% of a cellmembrane and plays vital roles in survival, signaling, migration, and growth.
+Much of our current knowledge of cholesterol homeostasis comes from the developing nervous system; however, very little is known about how alterations in cholesterol homeostasis affect cellular functions.
+We employed state-of-the-art approaches to examine the mechanisms underlying cholesterol and overall sterol regulation in two models: controlled cortical impact (CCI) injury, which models traumatic brain injury, and experimental autoimmune encephalomyelitis (EAE), an animal model of multiple sclerosis.